myrestop/myflow-user-guide/README.md

 #### More Language Request

-If you request more languages support, you can go to the [plugin store](https://myrest.top/store/myflow/plugin) to find a plugin which support translate language.
+If you request more languages support, you can go to the [plugin store](https://myrest.top/store/myflow/plugin) to find a plugin which suitable for you and support translate language.

+> If your language is arranged from right to left, our app ui may not support it very well.